 Hey, promotional videos are our bread and butter—it’s even in our name!
 We were early pioneers in making promotional video production accessible to small business owners and entrepreneurs.
 It wouldn’t be right if we didn’t show you a couple of examples of the type of video promo you can do with the Promo Editor.

 Take a look!

 Why it works

-Opening the scene with a person walking is a classic attention-grabbing technique that’s effective, but not overly aggressive.
+Opening the scene with a person walking is a classic attention-grabbing technique that’s effective but not overly aggressive.
 The mystery leads the audience to a smooth shot of a deserted beach that’s totally picturesque.
 At this point, we just want to be there!

-The music suggests ‘fun’ and sure enough, that is paid off with a call to action to book a dream getaway.
-This is an example of a promotional video that follows all the best practices and delivers a clear next step for the viewer.
+Sure enough, the music suggests ‘fun,’ and that is paid off with a call to action to book a dream getaway.
+This is an example of a promo video that follows all the best practices and delivers a clear next step for the viewer.
 What makes it really special, however, is that a complete beginner can create this video in minutes with Promo.com.

 Don’t believe us?
 Try Promo for free and see what you can create.